 Designed by Ivar Tengbom, Konserthuset has been the home of the Royal Philharmonic Orchestra since its opening in the 1920s, and hosts an extensive program of classical music concerts throughout the year.
 The floor mosaics in the main foyer and entrance hall are the work of Einar Forseth.
 The sculpture group in front of the building is by Carl Milles and is known as the Orpheus Fountain.

-The banquet following the Nobel Prize ceremony is at Stadshuset, Stockholm’s instantly recognizable red-brick City Hall with the 350-foot tower topped by three golden crowns.
+The banquet following the Nobel Prize ceremony is at Stadshuset, Stockholm’s instantly recognizable red-brick City Hall with its 350-foot tower topped by three golden crowns.
 It’s about a 20-minute walk from Konserthuset (head in the direction of Stockholm Central Station, and then take the pedestrian underpass from Vasagatan to the City Hall Quay).
 Admission to Stadshuset is by guided tour only.

 The banquet takes places in the Blue Hall which, despite its name, is not blue at all.
 The architect of Stadshuset, Ragnar Östberg, decided against applying the planned coat of paint after he saw the finished brickwork.
 About 1,300 people have the privilege of attending the Nobel banquet each year, with 250 of those spots reserved for students.